Articles and Editorials from Alumni are highly encouraged.

-Each year when the Alumni Banquet Reservation Forms come back in to Connie, we sadly receive notices of those who have passed on, either during the previous year, or even earlier years that we were not aware of.
+Each year when the Alumni Banquet Reservation Forms come back in to Pat, we sadly receive notices of those who have passed on, either during the previous year, or even earlier years that we were not aware of.
 This year was no exception, but it seems we received a “more than normal” number to add to our Eternal Honor Roll.
 You may wish to review all of these new postings which are noted in YELLOW print.
 Be sure to scroll way down through the page to find all the new ones just added to our listing.
 Also, if you know of an Alumnus who passed that we have not listed, please click on any “webmaster” link on this site, or contact any Alumni Officer.

 New Sports Team Photos

 Hey there sports fans, one new basketball team and two new football team photos have been posted for your viewing.
 Check them out.
 Also, we are trying to locate some Cross Country team photos for that section now.

 I would like to tell you how much I enjoy the MHS website.
 Had we continued to live in Morocco, I was class of '55.
 My brother Jack, was class of '49.
 However we moved to Arizona in Jan.
 1950.
 It was by accident I found this site and enjoy seeing those I was in class with.
 There were still quite a few in 1955.
 We lived in Morocco from Dec.
 1944 until 1950, and my father Milt, was partners in the elevator with the Barnett brothers, before forming Morocco Implement Company, a deal for Oliver and New Idea farm machinery, among other things.
 My 2nd grade thru 7th grade experiences will never be forgotten, as well as the town, as it was then.